Philiposeluk/PRODIGY_CS_04/README.md

 2. To stop logging, press the designated stop key `Esc` on keyboard.

 3. Logs will be saved in a file named `keylog.txt`.

-## Important Notes

-   - Ethical Use: This keylogger is intended for educational purposes only.
-Always obtain permission from users before          logging their keystrokes.
-   -  Legal Compliance: Ensure that your use of this software complies with local laws and regulations regarding                privacy and data protection.

 ## Disclaimer